-This cheddar cheese sauce is creamy, smooth, and SO easy to make.
+This Easy Cheese Sauce is creamy, smooth, and SO simple to make.
 Goes great with nachos, pretzels, steamed vegetables, fries and MORE!

-Absolutely!
-In fact, having a blend of different cheeses is a great way to go!
+This recipe uses cheddar as the main cheese, but if you like the idea of trying different flavors of cheese, go for it.
+In fact having a blend of different cheeses is a great way to go!
 You can use any combination of Mozzarella, Cheddar Jack, Pepper Jack, Monterey Jack, or any kind of cheddar.
-I usually always go for the extra sharp cheese but I love mixing it with Pepper Jack.
-Which leads me to..
+I usually go for the extra sharp cheese but I love mixing it with Pepper Jack for a delicious nacho cheese sauce.

 To make nacho cheese sauce, just swap out half of the cheddar cheese in this recipe for Pepper Jack.
 Follow the recipe as written and then at the end, add a couple tsp. of hot sauce (like Frank’s Hot Sauce, Tapatio, Valentina’s etc..) and a tsp. or two of finely diced jalapeño.
 For the jalapeño, I always use the kind in the can or jar because fresh will add a crunch to your cheese dip that you may not want.

-9 times out of 10 cheese sauce gets grainy because it has either melted too FAST or has been OVERHEATED.
+If you find your cheese sauce is getting grainy or gritty, nine times out of 10 this is because it has either melted too FAST or has been OVERHEATED.
 There is definitely a sweet spot when it comes to cheese.
-You want your cheese to heat up slooowwwwllyy.
+You want your cheese to heat up SLOWLY.
 It may seem like it is taking forever but it will be worth it.
 Once it is melted and where you want it to be, reduce the heat even more so you can keep it right where you want it.
 If you continue to heat it the proteins will separate and it may start to get lumpy and gritty.

 Why is my cheese sauce bland?